wdmcquinn/100-days-of-code/log.md

 ### R1D41
 JS30 Day 16 and Finishe Node API Tutorial from freecode camp.
 Will continue working on my Simon app this evening.

+### R1D42
+JS30 Day 17 and started rewriting my javascript for the Simon Game

+### R1D43
+JS30 Day 18 and made progress with mongoose and nodejs.

+### R1D44
+JS30 Day 19 and continue working on simon game.